The Sweet Treat Guide to Southern Vermont: What to eat, drink, & savor near Tanglebloom Cabin

 Tavernier Chocolates — Brattleboro's most surprising shop

 On a hot summer day, get the iced drinking chocolate.
-You will not regret it.

 The shop itself is on Main Street in downtown Brattleboro and the a/c provides another layer of sweetness on a hot summer day— a good reason to duck out of the heat and stay a while.
-Tavernier is open Wednesday through Saturday; check their website for current hours before you go.
+Tavernier is open Tuesday through Saturday; check their website for current hours before you go.

 → learn more tavernierchocolates.com